Clockmender/My-AN-Nodes/README.md

 Cheers, Clock.

+PS.
+I am rebuilding my website: https://clockmender.uk but it will take some time.
+There will eb a set of pages explaining how to use these nodes, I have started though!

-PS, there are examples of the use of these nodes in my Youtube:
+PPS, there are examples of the use of these nodes in my Youtube:

 https://www.youtube.com/channel/UCfOCIvThm1sCoG0NqZkgaAg/videos?shelf_id=0&view=0&sort=dd